nextcloud/encryption-recovery-tools/README.md

 All configuration values can alternatively be provided through environment variables and superseed the information provided within the script.
 Lists like `EXTERNAL_STORAGES` and `USER_PASSWORDS` must be provided as space-separated strings.

+It is possible to provide more than on password per user through `USER_PASSWORDS` in case you have several passwords and do not know which of them is correct.
+All of them will be tried out.

+The values `INSTANCEID`, `RECOVERY_PASSWORD` and `SECRET` are handled as space-separated lists in case you have several values and do not know which of them is correct.
+All of them will be tried out.

 ### Execution